jMetal/jMetal/docs/autoconfiguration.rst

 In this context, an algorithm configuration is a complete assignment of values to all required parameters of the algorithm.

 Our approach is to combine jMetal with an auto-configuration tool.
-Concretely, we have selected is irace, an R package that implements an elitist iterated racing algorithm, where algorithm configurations are sampled from a sampling distribution, uniformly at random at the beginning, but biased towards the best configurations found in later iterations.
+Concretely, we have selected irace (https://mlopez-ibanez.github.io/irace/), an R package that implements an elitist iterated racing algorithm, where algorithm configurations are sampled from a sampling distribution, uniformly at random at the beginning, but biased towards the best configurations found in later iterations.
 At each iteration, the generated